MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     info:    Executing command storage blob upload
     </pre>

-1. For Windows: In your PowerShell window from the last lab, execute the following command:
+1. **For Windows users**: In a PowerShell window, execute the following command:

 	<pre>
 	.\CopyImages.ps1
 	</pre>

-1. For Windows: If you properly set up the connection string, you will see output like the following:
+	If you entered the connection string properly when you modified the script, you will see output similar to the following:

 	<pre>

 	   Container Uri: https://jrslurmlabstorage.blob.core.windows.net/input